FREE SHIPPING on purchases over 1,500 CZK 📦

 • Redness of the intimate area

-If the symptoms are familiar to you, contact your doctor as soon as possible to suggest effective and quick treatment.
+If these symptoms sound familiar, contact your doctor as soon as possible to suggest effective and fast treatment.

-However, every woman can prevent similar problems in everyday life, through proper hygiene, a balanced diet and a healthy lifestyle, but also by choosing menstrual protection products that do not dry out or irritate the intimate area too much.
+However, every woman can prevent similar problems in her daily life through proper hygiene, a balanced diet, and a healthy lifestyle, as well as by choosing menstrual protection products that do not over-dry or irritate the intimate area.

 Do you have questions about the menstrual cycle and women's health?
-Ask in our free Femvie consultation .
+Ask in our free Femvie advisory service.

 Carefree subscription Regular price 320 Kč +